Bowmanville: Economy

-Bowmanville is home to the historic Bowmanville Foundry, the Darlington Nuclear Generating Station, a Royal Canadian Mounted Police regional office, Goodyear conveyor belt factory (recently sold).
+Starting in the 19th century, Bowmanville has served as the home of many diverse manufacturers including the historic Bowmanville Foundry, the Darlington Nuclear Generating Station, a Royal Canadian Mounted Police regional office, Goodyear conveyor belt factory (recently sold).
 There is a marina on Lake Ontario at Port Darlington, south of town.
 Bowmanville was a finalist for the ITER project.
 Southern Ontario's GO Train commuter rail service is to be expanded to Bowmanville by 2024.
 This will increase the efficiency of public transportation to nearby cities such as Oshawa, and beyond.
 Currently, Darlington Nuclear Generating Station is the largest employer in Bowmanville.

 In 2017, Toyota Canada Inc., announced plans to open a new parts distribution site, known as "Eastern Canada Parts Distribution Centre", to replace the current plant in Toronto, Ontario, at the intersection of Lambs Road and Baseline Road.
 Toyota also plans to add a new nature trail known as the "Toyota Trail" that will connect the Soper Creek Trail to the new plant.
 The facility is planned to open in 2019.

 An outlet mall was planned to be built in Bowmanville near the Highway 401/Waverley Road interchange, but the company abandoned the project shortly thereafter due to "cost prohibitive complexities".

 On June 10, 2019 it was announced that Ontario Power Generation would have its corporate headquarters relocated next to the Darlington Energy Complex.

+In May 2024, Kaitlin Corporation proposed constructing 9 highrises as tall as 40 storeys with approximately 3900 units near the proposed Bowmanville GO Station.